ShauryaParmar2102/VIDEO-GAME-TRACKER/README.md

 **Install Node Modules**

-Open the terminal in your project folder (where package.json is located) and run:
+Open the terminal in your project folder (the folder with package.json).

+Run this command:
 npm install

-This will download all the packages your project needs (like Express) and create the node_modules folder.
+This will automatically create the node_modules folder and download all the dependencies your project needs (like Express).
-You don’t need to create node_modules manually — NPM does it automatically.

-After that, you can start your server with:
+After this, your project will have everything it needs to run.
+Start your server:
 npm run start